ChromiumMC/Chromium/README.md

 ## Contributing

 Contributions are always welcome!
 If you'd like to contribute to this project, please read the [Coming Soon!](https://github.com/your-username/your-project-name/blob/main/CONTRIBUTING.md) before submitting a pull request.

-## License

-This project is licensed under the terms of the MIT License.
-See the [Coming Soon!](https://github.com/your-username/your-project-name/blob/main/LICENSE) file for more details.

 ## Contact